 The Board may provide increments for staff members who perform duties beyond the regular school day.

+National Board Certified Teacher (NBCT) Supplement

-As provided under law, teachers who attain certification from the National Board for Professional Teaching Standards shall be given an annual salary supplement of two thousand dollars ($2,000) for the life of the certificate
+As provided under law, teachers who attain certification from the National Board for Professional Teaching Standards on or before July 1, 2020, shall be given an annual salary supplement of two thousand dollars ($2,000) for the life of the certificate.
+A teacher who attains certification after July 1, 2020, shall be given an annual salary supplement for the life of the certificate, in accordance with the amount appropriated for this purpose by the General Assembly.
+If an annual supplement amount appropriated by the General Assembly is less than two thousand dollars ($2,000), the Board may provide an additional supplement up to the amount required for the total annual supplement to equal two thousand dollars ($2,000).

 PERSONNEL I03.121